ETS-Android4/Starlove/README.md

 # Starlove

-* Aplicativo criado usando Android Studio e Java
+* Application created using Android Studio and Java
-* Trata-se de um aplicativo de encontros, onde o grande diferencial é poder selecionar o signo e o ascendente da pessoa que você deseja encontrar.
+* It's a dating app, where the big difference is being able to select the sign and ascendant of the person you want to meet.
-* Aplicativo encontra-se disponível para download na Play Store
+* Application is available for download on the Play Store